 Start earning a Waterloo degree while improving your English

-If you meet Waterloo's academic admission requirements, but don’t have the required English language test score, you may receive a conditional offer of admission to Bridge to Academic Success in English (BASE) program or the Intensive Bridge to Academic Success in English (iBASE) program.
+If you meet Waterloo's academic admission requirements, but don’t meet the required English language test score, you may receive a conditional offer of admission to Waterloo's Bridge to Academic Success in English (BASE) program or the Intensive Bridge to Academic Success in English (iBASE) program.

 - Improve your reading, writing, and oral skills with a focus on using English in a university setting.

 - Take a credit course and begin earning your Waterloo degree right away.

 - Have access to Waterloo workshops on research skills, career development, time management, and more.

-- can use university support services, recreational facilities, and a public transit bus pass
+- Use university support services, recreational facilities, and a public transit bus pass.

 BASE is offered in 3 formats: